IainMF/Mens_Rights_NZ/Discrimination/Discrimination in the Justice System.md

 There were examples of men being TASERed in the groin, face, buttocks, and legs.

+> Caution: The head, face, neck, chest and groin area should not be deliberately targeted unless the appropriate level of force can be justified.
+See target areas in blue in diagram below.[^15]

 ## Prosecutions
 Brown[^5] studied Police administrative data to investigate factors that may influence the likelihood of prosecution.
 He includes data from official statistics and previous studies.